sjbylo/lab-ocp4/README.md

 ```
 git clone https://github.com/sjbylo/flask-vote-app.git
 cd flask-vote-app
-rm -f  ~/.config/hub
+#rm -f  ~/.config/hub
 hub fork
 ```
 (note that 'hub' is a CLI for github API which we can pre-install) (https://hub.github.com/)

-This will display the your new repository name...
+This will display your new repository name...

 ```
 cd ..